infinum/wordpress-handbook/Development environment/Vagrant setup.md

 `config.vm.network "forwarded_port", guest: 80, host: 8888`

-Now you need to re-provision your Vagrant
+Now you need to re-provision your Vagrant.

 `vagrant reload --provision`

-When you do that, you'll be asked which network interface you use to connect to the internet
+When you do that, you'll be asked which network interface you use to connect to the Internet.

 ```sh
 ==> default: Clearing any previously set forwarded ports...